doc4d/4d-web-studio/docs/design-webforms/styling.md

 You can export the style of an element as a CSS class to reuse it later:
 1. Select a an element on the canvas, the tooltip appears.
 2. Click the CSS icon in the tooltip and enter a name for the new CSS class.
+3. If you want to export a shared CSS, check the **Export as shared** option.
-3. Click **Export**.
+4. Click **Export**.

 :::note